STRUCTURE IN PRIME GAPS - FORMALIZED

 The paper Structure in Prime Gaps presents two key results:

-This repository contains the formalization of Theorem 1 in Lean 4, providing a rigorous foundation for this result.
+This repository contains the formalization of Theorem 1 in Lean 4.
 Theorem 2, which asserts the existence of infinitely many pairs of primes with a gap of 2, follows directly as a corollary of Theorem 1 when pα is set to 5.

 A brief visual overview of the results presented in the article Structure in Prime Gaps